piyushagarwal08/JU-Notes/RPA.md

 ### Scrap Relative
 * This activity is used to copy data from ```non-clickable``` area which is done or preferred to be done using ```Google OCR``` and it can be set to find element with respect to some ```relative position```

+## Lesson 7 Quiz Time
+1. Creating automations in a Citrix environment is challenging because:
+Ans. ```You need to interact with the app using Image Recognition or OCR.```
+2. Is Reset Clipping Region mandatory to be executed at the end of a scrape relative sequence?
+Ans. ```No, for the next actions we can use other Clipping Regions.```
+3. What activities can be used to interact with applications in a Citrix environment?
+Ans . ```Type into, Click Image, Click Text```
+4. How can you scrape a field on a Citrix Environment when the value in that field changes each transaction?
+Ans. ```Find a static element nearby and use Scrape Relative```
+5. Click Image and Click OCR Text are not 100% reliable in Citrix environments.
+What method can be used instead (when applicable) to have safer actions?
+Ans. ```Setting focus on a reliable element and then navigating around the app using keyboard (up/down arrows, tab, etc) or using keyboard shortcuts.```
+(Failed in above attempt)
+6. Having an app in a Citrix environment with multiple text-boxes that look the same (size/style), how can you identify one of them to type into?
+Ans. ```By clicking relative to an unique text/image next to the textbox., You can’t identify it if it doesn’t have something unique next to it (text/image).```
+7. Is it possible to click a button with Click Image Activity if the target is not visible on the screen?
+Ans. ```No, you could click a button which is not visible only using selectors```
+8. Consider having an application in Citrix Environment that has a button named ‘Accept’ and also a label that contains the Accept word.
+How can Click Text be customized in order to access the correct button?
+Ans. ```By using the Occurrence property.```
+9. How can you improve accuracy when scraping with OCR a region that contains only digits?
+Ans. ```Use Google OCR with “Numbers Only”```
+(Passed in above attempt)

+## Advanced Citrix Automation